vapoursynth/vapoursynth/doc/api/vsvulkan4.h.rst

 Everything needed to run your own Vulkan work on the core's device: the instance, physical device and device handles, ``getInstanceProcAddr`` for resolving entry points outside the curated table, and the compute and transfer queue family/index pairs.
-Without a dedicated transfer queue the transfer values name the compute family's second queue where it has one, and equal the compute values where it does not.
+Without a transfer family the transfer values name the compute family's second queue where it has one, and equal the compute values where it does not.
 Valid for the core's lifetime.

 .. _VSVulkanPlaneInfo: